 People

-Lab Director
+LAb Director

 Allison Schaser, PhD, CCC-SLP is an Assistant Professor in the Department of Speech, Language, and Hearing Sciences at Purdue University.
 She holds a bachelor’s degree in Speech-Language Pathology from Miami University in Ohio and a master’s degree in Communication Sciences and Disorders from the University of Wisconsin-Madison.
 She earned her PhD in Communication Sciences and Disorders from the University of Wisconsin-Madison in 2015 and completed a post-doctoral fellowship in the Neurology department at Oregon Health & Science University in 2020, focused on understanding the pathophysiology of age-related synucleinopathies like Parkinson disease (PD) and Dementia with Lewy Bodies (DLB).

-Allison was president of the Portland-based non-profit Women in Science Portland while she completed her postdoctoral fellowship and is passionate about continuing her work building supportive networks to promote retention and career development opportunities for women in the sciences.
+Allison was president of the Portland-based non-profit Women in Science Portland while she completed her postdoctoral fellowship and is passionate about continuing her work building supportive networks to promote retention and career development opportunities for women in the sciences

 Lab Personnel

 Blas is an advisor for several clubs as well as a fraternity on campus, focusing on fostering the future leaders of the world.
-His free time is usually spent training with canines, playing with his puppy, Kaspian, and appreciating the arts.
+His free time is usually spent training with canines, playing with his puppy, Kaspian, and appreciating the arts

-Loxea Hipsky is a second year undergraduate student majoring in Speech, Language, and Hearing Sciences with a minor in ASL and Deaf Studies.
+Loxea Hipsky is a third year undergraduate student majoring in Speech, Language, and Hearing Sciences with a minor in ASL and Deaf Studies.
 Originally from a small town in Indiana, she is very excited to be somewhere with civilization.
 In her free time, she enjoys going on walks, thrifting, and playing the viola.

-Sarah Larson is a junior studying Speech, Language, and Hearing Sciences with minors in American Sign Language and Biological Sciences and a certificate in Gerontology.
+Sarah Larson is a senior studying Speech, Language, and Hearing Sciences with minors in American Sign Language and Biological Sciences and a certificate in Gerontology.
 In the future, she hopes to work with adults as a speech-language pathologist in a hospital or nursing home setting.
 Outside of the lab, she enjoys spending time with her family and friends, visiting the Great Lakes, and playing with her bunny, Jennie.

 Lab Alumni